 What Makes Number 176520 a Unique and Valuable Resource:

-Nazi archives in Bad Arolsen, Germany
+(obtained from Nazi archives in Bad Arolsen, Germany)

--Stunning, full-color graphics and photographs
+-24 pages of stunning, full-color graphics and photographs

 -Letters from students and others